 Is handyman insurance required?

-- Handyman insurance is not a legal requirement, but it might be required by your clients and partners.
-Given the dangerous nature of the trade, handyman insurance is critical for protecting you and your business financially against disaster.
+- Other than employers' liability insurance if you hire someone, handyman insurance is not a legal requirement.
+But it might be required by your clients and partners.
+And given the dangerous nature of the trade, handyman insurance is critical for protecting you and your business financially against disaster.

 What Insurance Does a Handyman Need?